-This section provides information, resources, and tools for Persons in Authority, University Offices, and other individuals when assisting in informally resolving a complaint.
+This section provides information, resources, and tools for Supervisors, University Offices, and other individuals when assisting in resolving a matter.
 Please see the one-page Supervisor Reference Guide.
 If you require support and/or additional resources at any point through the process, please contact an Intake Office.

 Does the concern fall under the Policy, based on:

 The understanding of the person with the concern.
 The person may say that they have been harassed, bullied, and/or discriminated against.

 Your professional judgment.
 Know and understand the definitions of discrimination, harassment, and poisoned environment.
 Pay attention to words such as hostile, toxic, bullying, belittling, demeaning, humiliating.